 Comment: What has gone wrong with the New York Times, why does it publish such obvious tripe?
 (October 26, 2007)

 Calling who anti-Semitic?
-This response was published after the article by Steve Hochstadt at the History News Network.
+This response by me was published after an article by Steve Hochstadt came out in the History News Network.

 To the Editor: